rakhi-alina/WDCGAN/README.md

 # WDCGAN
-Implementation of a improved (gradient penalty on discriminator/critic loss) Wasserstein Deep Convolutional Generative Adversarial Network for the generation of 64x64 RGB images of melanomas and naevi.
+Implementation of an improved (gradient penalty on discriminator/critic loss) Wasserstein Deep Convolutional Generative Adversarial Network for the generation of 64x64 RGB images of melanomas and naevi.

 ![DCGAN](https://gluon.mxnet.io/_images/dcgan.png)